open-game-system/app-bridge/docs/TESTING_STRATEGIES.md

 When testing store lifecycle, choose between `reset()` and `uninitialize()` based on your testing needs:

 1. Use `reset()` when:
-   - You need to restore ALL stores to their initial state
+   - You need to restore ALL stores to their initial state from when createMockBridge was called
    - You're cleaning up between tests
    - You want to start fresh with known state
    - You're testing store initialization from scratch
+   - Note: This is specific to the mock bridge and resets to the initial state from config.stores

 2. Use `uninitialize()` when:
    - You're testing a single store's initialization handling